fluiddyn/fluiddevops/README.md

 # FluidDevOps

-FluidDevOps is a small package which provides some console tools to make DevOps easier.
+FluidDevOps is a small package which provides some console scripts to make DevOps easier.

 See directory `docker` for more on running Docker containers.